SabrishV/Simple-Payment-Gateway/README.md

 1. **Access the payment interface:**

-   Open your web browser and navigate to `http://localhost:5000` to access the payment interface.
+   Open your web browser and navigate to `cd SimplePaymentGateway/public/index.html` to access the payment interface.

 ## License